 Tasks: Concept, Design

-I've been working on refined basic After Effects learning resources that I can use during my work as a sessional teacher at Swinburne University.
-Students are supplied with an already created After Effects project and each composition in it defines a simple task.
+I've been a series of basic After Effects learning resources that I can use during my work as a sessional teacher at Swinburne University.
+Students are supplied with an already created After Effects project and each composition in it defines a limited task.